-Credit risk and impairment assessment
+(i) Credit risk and impairment assessment

 Credit risk refers to the risk that the Group's counterparties default on their contractual obligations resulting in financial losses to the Group.
-The Group's credit risk exposures are primarily attributable to trade receivables, contract assets, deposits and other receivables, amount due from a controlling shareholder, time deposits and bank balances.
+The Group's credit risk exposures are primarily attributable to trade receivables, contract assets, deposits and other receivables, amount due from a controlling shareholder, amount due from a related company and bank balances.
 The Group does not hold any collateral or other credit enhancements to cover its credit risks associated with its financial assets.

-Amount due from a controlling shareholder, Deposits and other receivables
+Amount due from a controlling shareholder, deposits and other receivables and amount due from a related company

-The Group assessed the loss allowance for amount due from a controlling shareholder, deposits and other receivables on 12-month ECL basis.
+The Group assessed the loss allowance for amount due from a controlling shareholder, deposits and other receivables and amount due from a related company on 12-month ECL basis.
 In determining the ECL, the Group has taken into account the historical default experience and forward-looking information as appropriate.
 There had been no significant increase in credit risk since initial recognition.
 The Group has considered the consistently low historical default rate in connection with payments and concluded that credit risk inherent in the Group's outstanding balances is insignificant.